 In the past, faith leaders in worship services were also ineligible for PSLF.
 However, a 2020 policy change opened the door for faith leaders to meet the PSLF employment requirement.
 Eligibility began on July 1, 2021.

-There's also a loophole for folks working for tax-exempt faith-based ministries whose primary work isn't any form of proselytizing.
-That means if you're the full-time cook at a Catholic soup kitchen, you qualify, but if you're the priest, you don't.
+A loophole for folks working for tax-exempt faith-based ministries whose primary work isn't any form of proselytizing also exists.
+That means if you're the full-time cook at a Catholic soup kitchen, you qualify, but if you're the priest, you don't — unless you spend 30+ hours per week working outside of proselytizing (office work, maintenance, etc.).

 Sign up for an Income-Driven Repayment (IDR) plan

-5. PSLF gives you four choices to pay, based on income.
+5. PSLF gives you choices to pay based on income.

 The percentage of income you pay ranges from 5% to 20%, depending on the plan you choose.

-Calculation based on a percentage of Annual Gross Income (AGI) minus 225% of the federal poverty line for your family size
+Calculation based on a percentage of adjusted gross income (AGI) minus 225% of the federal poverty line for your family size

-- Saving On A Valuable Education (SAVE): 5% for undergraduate loans, 10% for graduate loans (pending legal challenge)
+- Saving On A Valuable Education (SAVE): 5% for undergraduate loans, 10% for graduate loans (this plan is likely to get repealed with Trump in office)

 Calculation based on a percentage of AGI minus 150% of the federal poverty line for your family size